Consulting djbware Publications

 4. qmail-dkverify a is stub-module being responsibe for DKIM verification and called via the QMAILQUEUE="bin/qmail-dkverify" meachanism (QMAILQUEUE_EXTRA) invoked by qmail-smtpd.
 This will provide the message with enhanced CRs at queue/dkim/X to be verified by qmail-dkim.
 The CR stripped message is scheduled to qmail-queue.

-5. Figure: The interrelationship among qmail-smptd, qmail-dkverify, qmail-dkim, and qmail-queue.
+5. Figure: The interrelationship between qmail-smptd, qmail-dkverify, qmail-dkim, and qmail-queue.

 qmail-dkim supports the following signature algorithms: